 What does the State Treasurer do?

-- Managing cash flow of all major state accounts with deposits, withdrawals and transfers — a total of over $408 billion last year.
+- The office manages cash flow of all major state accounts with deposits, withdrawals and transfers - more than $232 billion in Fiscal Year 2016.

-- Issues and manages the state's debt — whether done through bond sales to finance major capital and transportation projects, certificates of participation to help state agencies and local governments purchase equipment, or by guaranteeing school bonds; and
+- The Treasurer issues and manages the state's debt.
+State debt is issued via bond sales to finance some of the state’s major capital and transportation projects; and through certificates of participation and Local Program bonds to help state agencies and local governments purchase land and equipment.
+The state also guarantees school bonds.

 To foster transparency and comply with legislative requirements for all state agencies and offices, OST inventories its activities, provides updates on its budgeted operating expenditures, and issues summary financial reports for the current two-year state budget period.